-Auto subrogation attorneys recover in the United States
+Auto subrogation attorneys

 At Keis George, we pursue commercial and personal automobile subrogation in state and federal courts in the United States.
 We specifically litigate in Ohio, Illinois, and Indiana.
 Successful auto and uninsured motorists subrogation is a refined dynamic where our attorneys use an aggressive methodology to interpret and apply state laws prior to fast-approaching statutory deadlines.
 We streamline the consistent intake, categorization, and action on files.
 Even after judgment is won, we continue to ensure your subrogation monies are paid.

-Skilled subrogation against insured, underinsured, and uninsured motorists
+Clever subrogation against insured, underinsured, and uninsured motorists

 Keis George delivers exceptional representation by simplifying the file process and increasing your subrogation recoveries.
 Different situations require different strategies to pursue what is owed.
 We frequently litigate matters involving:

 - Animals on the road – Crashes involving an animal, such as a cow on the road, can raise serious questions of negligence.
 Keis George will determine if there is subrogation potential and how to go about prevailing on a claim against the owner and/or keep of the animal.

 - Assured clear distance ahead (ACDA) – The time honored doctrine of assured clear distance ahead places the fault for a rear-end collision on the following car.
 Our team takes a comprehensive approach to overcome prejudicial assumptions.